AliRafiee7/SeConvNet/README.md

 $ python train.py --noise_density 0.95 --image_channels 1 --epoch 50 --batch_size 128 --lr 1e-3 --train_dir data/Train --steps 2000
 ```
 - noise_density
+Noise density for salt-and-pepper noise.
+It should be in the interval [0, 1].
+The default value is *0.95*.
 - image_channels
+Number of channels in noisy images.
+It is 1 for gray images and 3 for color images.
+The default value is *1*.
 - epoch
+Number of epochs in training.
+The default value is *50*.

 - batch_size
+Number of batches in training.
+It is 1 for gray images and 3 for color images.
+The default value is *1*.

 - lr
+Initial learning for Adam optimizer.
+The default value is *0.001*.

 - train_dir
+Path of training data.
+The default value is *data/Train*.

 - steps
+Number of steps per epoch in training.
+The default value is *2000*.

 ## Pre-trained Model
 The pre-trained weights are stored in the *weights* folder.